 Neurologic deficits

 Bleeding is usually mild, rarely spontaneous, and manifests as epistaxis, easy bruisability, or gastrointestinal bleeding.
-However, serious bleeding may occur in a small percentage of cases with extreme thrombocytosis.
+However, serious bleeding may occur in a small percentage of patients with extreme thrombocytosis.

-Erythromelalgia (burning pain in hands and feet, with warmth, erythema, and sometimes digital ischemia) may occur.
+Erythromelalgia (burning pain in hands and feet, with warmth, erythema, and sometimes digital ischemia with ulcers may occur.

 Transient ischemic attacks cause neurologic deficits depending upon which part of the brain is affected.